ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/metered-billing.md

 {: .note }
 You can either use the [Single Usage event API](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/marketplace-metering-service-apis#metered-billing-single-usage-event) or the [Batch Usage event API](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/marketplace-metering-service-apis#metered-billing-batch-usage-event) to send the usage events to the Azure Marketplace.
 The Single Usage event API is used to send usage events for a single dimension and a single resource, while the Batch Usage event API is used to send usage events for multiple dimensions and multiple resources as well as multiple customer in a single API call.

-A similar call can be placed for the _per user_ dimension as well.
+A similar call can be placed for the _per user_ dimension since we added that as a custom dimension rather than using the _per user_ pricing model.

 {: .note }
 If you plan to charge your customers upfront for any of the custom dimension, you can send the usage event such custom dimension immediately after the subscription activation.